ShopnilIsCoding/Healthcare-Landing-page/README.md

 ## npm Packages Used

 - [aos](https://www.npmjs.com/package/aos): AOS (Animate On Scroll) is used to animate elements as they scroll into view, enhancing the website's visual appeal.
-- [animate.css](https://www.npmjs.com/package/animate.css): The Animate.css library provides a collection of CSS animations to add visual effects to elements on the website.
+- [react-countup](https://www.npmjs.com/package/react-countup): React CountUp is used for creating animated count-up numbers, which can be used for statistics and other numerical data.
-- [swiper](https://www.npmjs.com/package/swiper): Swiper is a modern mobile touch slider with hardware-accelerated transitions and customizable features.
-It is used to create dynamic sliders for showcasing property images and other content.
+- [slick-carousel](https://www.npmjs.com/package/slick-carousel): Slick Carousel is a responsive and customizable slider for showcasing images and content.and other content.

 ## Getting Started